vincentvankrunkelsven/testing-error/outline.md

    * what error might we have made?

-## Power of Inference

-* Using alternative (not null) setting, define power
-* Power simulation using randomization distribution
-* Analysis of different aspects of power (sample size, effect size)
-* R: ggplot2 - density plot, summarise()

 ## Confidence Intervals

 * Estimation is an inferential method which is an alternative to hypothesis testing.